Can a Director have a Criminal Record?

-“I have a criminal record – does that prevent me from being a limited company director?”
+“I have a criminal record – can I still be a limited company director?”

-The short answer is no, unless you have received an official directors disqualification order.
-Certain companies may conduct their own background checks on people, or have specific rules on the subject, but UK law only prohibits those on the Disqualified Directors Register.
+The short answer is yes, unless you have received an official director’s disqualification order.
+Certain companies may conduct their own background checks on people or have specific rules on the subject, but UK law only prohibits those on the Disqualified Directors Register.

 The minimum legal requirement for a private limited company is to have one director and two for a public limited company.
 The law also states that each one of the directors is a “natural person” or in other words a person and not another company.